ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 returned the book, pointing to the 13th
 verse of tho third Epistle of John: &#x27;I
 had many things to write.
 I will not
-with pen and ink write unto thee, but
+with pen and ink write unto thee, but I
+trust I shall see thee, and wo shall
+s
 </td></tr></table>

 ---